-Here is my issue.
-I bought a 88 s10 blazer 2wd with the 4.3L v6.
-I got the blazer fairly cheap because the guy wasnt mechanically inclined and didnt want to fool with it.
+Here is my issue: I got the Blazer fairly cheap because the guy was not mechanically inclined and did not want to fool with it.

 Anyhow, it starts only when you hold the pedal down.
 Once it does start it has a strong fuel odor and the ground is black from all of the carbon coming out of the tail pipe.

-I replaced the coolant temp sensor and rebuilt the fuel pressure regulator.
+I replaced the coolant temperature sensor and rebuilt the fuel pressure regulator.
 Still the same issue.
 Today I took it to a shop I deal with from time to time and my buddy put a computer on it.
-Only code it came back with was MAP SENSOR or high voltage.
-I replaced the map sensor and it still has the same issue.
+Only code it came back with was MAP sensor or high voltage.
+I replaced the MAP sensor and it still has the same issue.
 I have checked the EGR valve by pushing in on the diaphragm and best I can tell it is fine.
 The truck will not run worth a bean with both injectors plugged because they are spraying so much fuel.
-With 1 injector, you can get it to putt down the street.
+With one injector, you can get it to putt down the street.

 My next step is to just replace the computer, but I wanted to see if someone could shed some light on this issue or perhaps someone that has been through the same thing.